quin-vannatter/vpn-smb-manager/readme.md

 ## Database
 - Running reset-database.sh will delete and create the database.
 Use it to refresh data.
 However any unix/smb/vpn users won't be deleted this way.

-## Downloading Torrents
-- Find an OVPN file for the VPN being used.
-Add the following so we can control what traffic is being flowed through
-- `pull-filter ignore redirect-gateway`
-- Add a file called like auth.txt, put the username on the first line and password on the second.
-Update the client config to reference the file - `auth-user-pass ./auth.txt`
-- Rename it to [client-name].conf and place it in /etc/openvpn